Skip to content

 Once the medicinal product is approved by Regulatory Authorities and commercially available, a MAP should not be used as a mechanism for provision of medicine to patients.

-For MAP-related questions, please contact the Medical team in your Servier local office.
+For MAP-related questions, please contact us here.